 Is it worth getting a babysitter, driving a car, finding a parking spot, buying the tickets, buying the popcorn, and taking up 2 to 3 hours of someone’s time?

 Or is this not your audience?
 Is it for teenagers on a Friday night who will barely remember it on Monday when they see their friends?
-Is it a cheap attempt to open big and then disappear into the noise of all the same.
+Is it a cheap attempt to open big and then disappear into the noise of all the same?

 How about the producer who spends years of his energy and his time trying to get the money together to make it?
-Is it worth his spirit to lie to himself as he lies to others that is worth doing?
+Is it worth his spirit to lie to himself as he lies to others that are worth doing?

 What about the crew that gets to work on it with their talent and skill, who know in their heart that it’s just shit?

 Is it worth your time?
 Is it reaching for something?
 Is it making you a better writer or a better human being?
 Does it contain in it a big, hairy, audacious goal?